abdulhkensium/amconnector/configuration/acumatica/README.md

-# Estblishing a conneciton with Acumatica
+# Establishing a conneciton with Acumatica

 After the package has been published, the connector must be established within Acumatica